 People should consult a doctor about easy bruising if:

-- they suddenly begin bruising more easily than before
+- bruising occurs more often or more severely than before

-- they have other symptoms, such as yellow skin, a fever, low energy, or skin changes
+- they have other symptoms, such as fever, low energy, or skin changes

 - they are taking medication and begin bruising more easily